tcwilkinson/caa2015/ideas.md

 Intro:
+1-2: Science Community ->  Diversity, innovation are needed for science
+3-4: FOSS and Free Science  -> Community play a role What happend when you mix the communities of FOSS and Archaeology?
+But Foccus on data managment

+5-6: Copyrights engagement
+    -> Release of Data and more and more Raw data with an appropriate Licences

+7: Publication

+6-7: reuse of Code as a tool.
+Mandatory (GNU Licence)
+    -> R: CA, PCA, LDA,
+    Calcolatory R

+8-9: Quick adaptation of Ideas from other discipline
+    -> Diversity make strength
+    -> Innovation for new problems

-1) Philosophy of FOSS and philosophy of Science (Free Science, C. Kelty) Use extended definition of Free Software.
+Philosophy of FOSS and philosophy of Science (Free Science, C. Kelty) Use extended definition of Free Software.
 Introdcution of Recursive Public
  - Development of FOSS
  -  Is there really no Influence in Archaology?
 Whole concept of sharing in there: yeah may be not only specific on archaeology